jbx-protocol/juice-docs-v1/protocol/data-structures/jbsplit.md

 }
 ```

-* `preferUnstaked` is a flag that only has effect if a `projectId` is also specified, and that project has [`issued`](../contracts/jbtokenstore/write/issuefor.md)its tokens.
-If so, this flag indicates if the tokens that result from making a payment to the project should be delivered staked or unstaked to the `beneficiary`.
+* `preferClaimed` is a flag that only has effect if a `projectId` is also specified, and that project has [`issued`](../contracts/jbtokenstore/write/issuefor.md)its tokens.
+If so, this flag indicates if the tokens that result from making a payment to the project should be delivered as claimed ERC-20's to the `beneficiary`.
 * `percent` is the percent of the whole group that this split occupies.
 This number is out of 10000.
 * `lockedUntil` specifies if the split should be unchangeable until the specifies time comes, with the exception of extending the `lockedUntil` period.
 *   The role the `beneficary` depends on whether or not `projectId` is specified, or whether or not `allocator` is specified.
 If `allocator` is set, the `beneficiary` will be forwarded to the `allocator` for it to use. `pallocator` is not set but